 Film budgeting is extraordinarily complicated, and we highly recommend you bring on an experienced Line Producer to review your financials and help with areas that may need adjusting.
 Please Note: This tool is limited in scope, and not meant to take the place of more advanced systems, such Movie Magic, Gorilla, etc.

 This download is for a sample movie budget template as a static PDF file.
 Our actual indie Film Budget Worksheet Template is in Excel, fully editable and contains 100s of line items and formulas that can be completely customized to your film production.

-Included with Film Financing Package #3 - The Film Budget Worksheet Template is in Excel, fully editable and contains 100s of line items and formulas that can be completely customized to your film production.
+Included with select Film Financing Packages & Movie Investor Bundles - The Film Budget Worksheet Template is in Excel, fully editable and contains 100s of line items and formulas that can be completely customized to your film production.

 One of the most under-budgeted areas for first-time film producers is rehearsal and prep costs.
 Let's say you know a supporting actor is required for five shooting days at the rate of $100 per day.
 Did you also account for rehearsal time space?
 Transportation and meals for rehearsals?
 The cost of rehearsal, without location fees, cameras, lighting and sound is FAR less than production time, so allocate accordingly and work out your kinks prior to production.
 Most film budgets break their line items down to prep, shoot and wrap to cover pre to post production resources.